Rental Property Loans: Types, Requirements, and How to Qualify

 December 6, 2025

-A rental property loan is investment property financing used to buy or refinance a property you plan to rent out.
-Unlike a primary mortgage, approval fundamentally hinges on the property's ability to cover its debt service obligation with rental income, making the asset the primary focus of underwriting.
+A rental property loan is investment property financing used to buy or refinance a property that generates rental income.
+Unlike a primary residence mortgage, lenders evaluate approval primarily on the property's ability to cover its debt service obligation with rental income rather than on the borrower's personal income or employment history.

 Types of Rental Property Loans